Calder\'on problem for nonlocal viscous wave equations: Unique determination of linear and nonlinear perturbations: Preliminaries

 \subsection{Abstract framework for solving some 2nd order in time PDEs}

 We collect here preliminary material to solve some classes of second order PDEs and for a more comprehensive presentation the interested reader can consult \cite[Chapter XVIII]{DautrayLionsVol5}.

-\begin{definition} We say that a tuple $(V,H,a,b,c)$ consisting of two complex Hilbert spaces $V,H$, two sesquilinear forms $a,b$ over $V$ and one sesquilinear form $c$ over $H$ satisfy the \emph{usual conditions} if they have the following properties: The spaces $V$ and $H$ are such that
+\begin{definition} We say that a tuple $(V,H,a,b,c)$ consisting of two complex Hilbert spaces $V,H$, two families of sesquilinear forms $a,b$ over $V$ and one family of sesquilinear forms $c$ over $H$ satisfy the \emph{usual conditions} if they have the following properties: The spaces $V$ and $H$ are such that

 and the inclusions are dense.\footnote{Here, $V'$ denotes the antidual of $V$, that is the space of all antilinear continuous functionals on $V$, and the antidual of $H$ is identified with $H$ via Riesz's representation theorem.
 Moreover, the dual of $V$, $H$ are still denoted by $V^*$ and $H^*$.
 Recall that for any Hilbert space $X$, we have $X'=\overline{X^*}$.} The triple $(a,b,c)$ fulfill the following assumptions: \begin{enumerate} \item[(S1)] $a(t;\cdot,\cdot)$, $t\in [0,T]$, is a family of sesquilinear forms over $V$, which can be decomposed as